thenameisflic/saythenumber/README.md

 For convenience (and to avoid needing a Node environment setup), this project includes pre-built frontend files (in `staticfiles`).

+> This setup has been tested in Debian Linux 12.

 1. Create and activate a virtual environment:
 ```
     python -m venv venv